Radiergummi/vue-abstract-api/README.md

 Key-value map of headers to append to every request.

 #### `authentication`
 Object with the properties `username` and `password`.
 They will be directly passed to axios, therefore transformed into an `Authorization: Basic ${username}:${password}` header.
+See [here](https://github.com/axios/axios#request-config).

 #### `interceptors`
 Object with the properties `request` and `response`.
 Both can contain the respective interceptors and will be directly passed down to axios.
+See [here](https://github.com/axios/axios#interceptors).

 What's **not** included right now is to change the content-type to anything but JSON.
 That will likely change soon, though.